Skip to main content

 headlamp in water

 Many headlamps are dust proof but just aren’t tested for it since it’s not nearly as important as water resistance.
-The table below displays some common IP codes and what they mean.
+The table below displays some common IP codes and the kind of protection these devices claim to offer.

 Battery types